PatrickAmbrosso/Digital-Garden/content/Expeditions/Secure Shell/index.md

 **SSH (pronounced ESS-ESS-HEICH)** stands for **Secure Shell**.
 It is a *cryptographic network protocol* that provides a *secure* and *encrypted* way to *access and manage remote devices* over an unsecured network, such as the internet.
 SSH allows users to securely log into remote systems and execute commands, transfer files, and perform other network services.

-The primary purpose of SSH is to establish a secure and authenticated connection between a client and a server.
-It provides *confidentiality*, *integrity*, and *authenticity* of data transmitted between the client and server through strong encryption and cryptographic techniques.
+The primary purpose of SSH is to establish a *secure* and *authenticated* connection between a client and a server.
+It provides *confidentiality*, *integrity*, and *authenticity* of data transmitted between the client and server through strong *encryption* and *cryptographic techniques*.

 Here are some *key features and characteristics* of the SSH protocol
 1. **Encryption** - SSH encrypts all communication between the client and server, ensuring that sensitive data, including login credentials, commands, and file transfers, cannot be intercepted or read by unauthorized parties.